-PostgresCluster.spec.proxy.pgBouncer.topologySpreadConstraints[index].labelSelector.matchExpressions[index] Parent
+PostgresCluster.spec.proxy.pgBouncer.topologySpreadConstraints[index].labelSelector.matchExpressions[index] Parent operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

 A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.